“Science is the belief in the ignorance of the experts”

 Physics deals with matter, energy and how they interact.
 Matter comes in the form of the smallest particles to the largest galaxies, while energy takes the form of motion, light and electricity amongst others.
 Physics strives to understand the laws of the Universe, therefore allowing us to improve the quality of human life.

-We deliver the new AQA GCE A Level Physics course.
-Students are examined at the end of the course in the summer of Year 13.
-Three two hour examinations are completed.
+We deliver the AQA Physics course.
+Students are examined at the end of the course in the summer of Year 13, taking 3 x 2 hour examinations.

 - Measurements and their errors